Azure/API-Management/changelogs/api-management-service.md

 * [Added A2A (Agent2Agent) communication support, enabling multi-agent workflows](https://techcommunity.microsoft.com/blog/IntegrationsonAzureBlog/preview-govern-secure-and-observe-a2a-apis-with-azure-api-management/4469800).
 * Deployment-level token limits can now be configured for better cost control.
 * Token quota period in llm-token-limit policy can now be specified using policy expressions.
-* Now sending User-Agent header when retrieving OIDC configuration in the JWT validation policy for better observability.
 * Agent APIs support OpenTelemetry logging with GenAI semantic convention attributes (agent name, agent ID, and provider name) into Application Insights.
 [Learn more](https://learn.microsoft.com/azure/api-management/agent-to-agent-api#key-capabilities).
 * Expanded configurable MCP tool limits, enabling larger and more complex agent workflows at scale.
 * Increased MCP tool limit to align with API operation limits per APIM SKU.
 Previously, MCP servers were limited to 20 tools per server (hardcoded).
 This limit has been removed and now matches the API operation limits defined by the selected Azure API Management SKU, enabling larger and more complex agent toolsets.